Lamar Owens

 Lamar S. Owens Jr. (born September 6, 1983) is an American football coach and former midshipman and starting quarterback at the United States Naval Academy.
+He is the cornerbacks coach for The Citadel.
 He has coached at Georgia Tech and Georgia Southern.

 Owens grew up in Savannah, Georgia, and attended Benedictine Military School.

 In 2006, Owens, a 22-year-old senior, was charged under the Uniform Code of Military Justice (UCMJ) with raping a female midshipman.
 A court-martial panel found him not guilty of rape but guilty of conduct unbecoming an officer and violating a direct order.

 Rape trial

 At trial, presiding military judge Commander John A. Maksym determined that the superintendent of the Naval Academy, Vice-Admiral Rodney P. Rempt had made comments and sent emails that constituted an appearance of unlawful command influence and granted the defense additional peremptory challenges during jury selection.

 The court martial convicted Owens of two violations of the UCMJ, but sentenced him to "no punishment".
 He was not allowed to graduate, a decision that stirred some controversy.

 On January 19, 2007, Vice Admiral Paul E. Sullivan affirmed the jury's decision to clear Owens of raping a female midshipman and impose no punishment for convictions of conduct unbecoming an officer and violating a military protective order.

 Navy Secretary Donald C. Winter ruled his conduct "unsatisfactory" and ordered him discharged.
 On April 12, 2007, Owens was expelled.
 His education was valued at close to $136,000, but his debt was reduced to approximately $91,000 "in recognition of his noteworthy professional conduct", the Navy stated in a written statement.

 Supporters launched an effort on his behalf including, letter-writing and lobbying in Annapolis and Washington.